yamalight/litlytics/README.md

 ToDo:

-Future ideas:

-- Show time estimate
-- Show cost estimate
-- Batch executor
-- True parallel execution
+- True parallel execution (allow merging nodes)
-- In-browser LLM
-- Open source?
+- Allow adding steps manually (tabs in new step modal?)
+- Remove all button from top bar, persist input / output + double-click to add step
+- Do we need output node?
+- Tutorial / intro / welcome screen with explanation